dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

 # File closed
 ```

-It defines a usage *context* for a resource.
-When execution leaves that context,
+`with` defines a usage *context* for a resource.
+When execution
-resources are released. `with` only works with certain objects.
+leaves that context, resources are released. `with` only works with
+certain objects that have been specifically programmed to support it.

 ## Exercises